DJj123dj/DJj123dj/README.md

 It's a group of developers who create interesting projects together!
 Our main goal is to create qualitative open-source projects for everyone!

 Our first project was Open Ticket, a popular open-source ticket bot!
 Then we also created 2 discord bots that everyone can host!
 One for minecraft, the other one for a calculator!
 Check out all our projects on our website!

 [Discord](https://discord.dj-dj.be) - [Website](https://www.dj-dj.be) - [Github](https://www.github.com/djdj-development) - [Email](mailto:support@dj-dj.be)

-### What can you ask us for?
-- discord bots
-- websites
-- node.js in general
-- electron apps
-- godot games
-- arduino
-- applescript
-- lua, computercraft & roblox games
-- tailwindcss & html
-- regex
-- wordpress
-And more!

 ## Projects
 ### [Open Ticket](https://www.github.com/DJj123dj/open-ticket)